4x4 Evo 2: Missions

 The player may also play through missions set in various locations, which typically revolve around locating various objects in the area.
 Each location has multiple missions, which revolve around a single profession or storyline.
 Missions between areas are not intertwined, however, and are unrelated to the racing portion of career.

+Development

+The game was announced in February 2000.

 Reception

 The GameCube, PC, and Xbox versions of 4x4 EVO 2 received "mixed or average reviews" according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGen called the latter console version "A case of too many options and not enough gameplay to back it up."
-Steve Bauman of Computer Games Magazine gave the PC version two stars out of five, saying, "As with the original, the multiplayer is actually solid, it's really quite attractive, and there's all that… stuff… in it, but this is really more of a downgrade from a rather mediocre original game than a 'take it to the next level' sequel."
+Steve Bauman of Computer Games Magazine gave the PC version two stars out of five, saying, "As with the original, the multiplayer is actually solid, it's really quite attractive, and there's all that... stuff... in it, but this is really more of a downgrade from a rather mediocre original game than a 'take it to the next level' sequel."